the-dise/Mir-Pay-Wallet/README.md

-# Mir Pay Companion for Wear OS
+# Mir Pay Wallet for Wear OS

 <img src="https://github.com/the-dise/Mir-Pay-Companion/blob/main/images/preview.png?raw=true" width="512" height="512">

 ## Description

-Mir Pay Companion is an Android application designed to enhance the Mir Pay experience on Wear OS devices.
+Mir Pay Wallet is an Android application designed to enhance the Mir Pay experience on Wear OS devices.
 This companion app addresses a specific issue where the screen goes out during a payment transaction, preventing the payment from being completed.
-The Mir Pay Companion app ensures that the screen remains on until the end of the transaction timer, thereby facilitating successful payments when using Mir Pay on Wear OS watches.
+Mir Pay Wallet app ensures that the screen remains on until the end of the timer, thereby facilitating successful payments when using Mir Pay on Wear OS watches.

 ## Features

-- The application is launched via **Complication**, a shortcut in the list of all applications opens the settings;
+- Automatic closing of the app when the timer expires.
-- 13 different card designs to suit your taste;
+- 24 different map designs to suit your taste;
-- Auto close application when timer expires.
+- The app includes **Complication**.

 ## Cards Design

 ![gallery](/images/cards-preview.png)

 ## Installation

+- **Download**:
-- Download the latest release of Mir Pay Companion APK from the [Releases](https://github.com/the-dise/Mir-Pay-Companion/releases) section.
+  - Download the latest release of Mir Pay Companion APK from the [Releases](https://github.com/the-dise/Mir-Pay-Wallet/releases) section.
-- Install the APK on your Wear OS device.
+- **Enable Developer Options**:
+   - On your Android device, go to Settings.
+   - Scroll down and find "About phone" or "About device".
+   - Look for "Build number" and tap it multiple times (usually 7 times) until you see a message indicating that Developer Options are enabled.
+- **Enable Wireless Debugging**:
+   - Still in Settings, go back to the main Settings screen.
+   - Find and tap on "Developer Options".
+   - Scroll down and find "Wireless debugging" or "ADB over network".
+   - Enable it.
+You may be prompted to confirm your device's security PIN or pattern.
+- **Connect via ADB**:
+   - On your computer, open a terminal or command prompt.
+   - Enter the following command: `adb connect <device_ip_address>` (replace `<device_ip_address>` with the IP address of your Android device).
+- **Install APK:**
+  - Use the command `adb install <path_to_apk>` in the terminal or command prompt

+Ensure ADB is installed on your computer and your network allows communication between the devices.

 ## Usage